-Ms. Quesada is admitted to practice in all state and federal courts in Florida, including the U.S. District Courts for the Southern, Middle and Northern Districts of Florida, and the U.S. Court of Appeals for the Eleventh Circuit.
+Ms. Quesada is admitted to practice in Florida, including the U.S. District Courts for the Southern, Middle and Northern Districts of Florida; in Georgia, including the Northern and Middle Districts of Georgia; in New York; and the U.S. Court of Appeals for the Eleventh Circuit.

 Ms. Quesada served as one of 12 commissioners appointed to the American Bar Association’s Commission on Women in the Profession by the president of the ABA, and was the first Hispanic appointed to the Commission from the State of Florida.
 Ms. Quesada has been featured in Attorney at Law magazine’s Women in Law edition, Law360's series Minority Powerbrokers Q&A, the Minority Corporate Counsel Association’s Diversity & the Bar magazine, and DiversityInc. magazine.
 She has also been highlighted as a Hispanic leader by Miami Today and South Florida CEO magazine, named to Florida Trend’s Florida Legal Elite, and identified as a Top Lawyer for Litigation in the South Florida Legal Guide.
 Ms. Quesada serves on panels and guest lectures on commercial litigation and insurance matters throughout the country, including at NAMWOLF’s Annual Conferences, the ABA’s Women in Law Leadership Academy, Latina Style magazine’s Business Conference Series, Emory Law School’s Trial Techniques Program, and University of Miami Law School’s Clinical Trial Program.

-- Representation of a Fortune 100 life insurance company in commercial litigation and first party insurance coverage defense, including structured settlement disputes, vicarious liability issues, agent disputes, and interpleader actions
+- Representation of Fortune 100 life insurance company in commercial litigation and first party insurance coverage defense, including structured settlement disputes, vicarious liability issues, agent disputes, and interpleader actions

-- Representation of a Fortune 100 health insurance organization in commercial litigation and ERISA-related disputes, including breach of contract, tortious actions and overpayment claims
+- Representation of Fortune 100 health insurance organization in commercial litigation and ERISA-related disputes, including breach of contract, tortious actions and overpayment claims

-- Representation of a Fortune 100 life and disability insurance company in commercial litigation, first party insurance and disability coverage defense, including vicarious liability issues, ERISA-related matters, agent disputes, and interpleader actions
+- Representation of Fortune 100 life and disability insurance company in commercial litigation, first party insurance and disability coverage defense, including vicarious liability issues, ERISA-related matters, agent disputes, and interpleader actions

-- Representation of a Fortune 500 banking institution in commercial litigation and tort defense, including breach of contract, fraud and interpleader actions
+- Representation of Fortune 500 banking institution in commercial litigation and tort defense, including breach of contract, fraud and interpleader actions

-- Representation of a Fortune 100 telecommunications company in general and commercial litigation matters including breach of contract, consumer fraud claims, consumer disputes, and deceptive trade practices issues
+- Representation of Fortune 100 telecommunications company in general and commercial litigation matters including breach of contract, consumer fraud claims, consumer disputes, and deceptive trade practices issues

-- Representation of a Fortune 100 chemical company in products liability and commercial litigation matters including class action defense, breach of contract, breach of warranty, intentional torts, consumer fraud, RICO, and a variety of consumer claims
+- Representation of Fortune 100 chemical company in products liability and commercial litigation matters including class action defense, breach of contract, breach of warranty, intentional torts, consumer fraud, RICO, and a variety of consumer claims

-- Representation of a Fortune 100 oil and gas company in defense of class actions regarding consumer fraud claims and deceptive and unfair trade practices
+- Representation of Fortune 100 oil and gas company in defense of class actions regarding consumer fraud claims and deceptive and unfair trade practices

-- Representation of a Fortune 200 products and services company in commercial litigation matters including breach of contract, consumer claims, and consumer tort issues
+- Representation of Fortune 200 products and services company in commercial litigation matters including breach of contract, consumer claims, and consumer tort issues

-- Representation of a Fortune 200 insurance company in defense of multi-billion dollar class action for breach of contract, unfair and deceptive trade practices and consumer claims, wherein class claims were defeated on appeal and case was dismissed with prejudice by appellate court, after class was certified at the trial level
+- Representation of Fortune 200 insurance company in defense of multi-billion dollar class action for breach of contract, unfair and deceptive trade practices and consumer claims, wherein class claims were defeated on appeal and case was dismissed with prejudice by appellate court, after class was certified at the trial level

 SELECTED AWARDS & PUBLICATIONS/LECTURES

-- 2013-2017 “Top Lawyer” in Litigation, South Florida Legal Guide
+- 2020 “Top Lawyer” in Litigation, South Florida Legal Guide

 - 2015 “Minority Powerbroker” Q&A Feature, Law 360